dhuppenkothen/xpsi/paper/paper.md

 X-PSI is Unix source code compatible, and release versions are freely available on GitHub under the MIT license.

 # Acknowledgements

 We acknowledge the following scientists for their contribution to the genesis, direction, and/or development (features and patches) of this project:
-Anna L. Watts, Yuri Cavecchi, Sebastien Guillot, Devarshi Choudhury, Emma van der Wateren, Anna Bilous, Geert Raaijmakers, The NICER collaboration, Bob de Witte, Sam Geen, Frank Chambers, Alex Chen, Daniela Huppenkothen, and Will M. Farr.
+Anna L. Watts, Devarshi Choudhury, Serena Vinciguerra, Tuomo Salmi, Sebastien Guillot, Anna Bilous, Emma van der Wateren, Yves Kini, Yuri Cavecchi, Geert Raaijmakers, and The NICER collaboration.

 More detailed acknowledgements are written in the project documentation [hosted](https://thomasedwardriley.github.io/xpsi/acknowledgements.html) on GitHub.

+# References